dhthwy/r/README.md

 "All that time, you laughin, smiling at my falls.. spending all that, wasting all that.
 You simply laughed.
 You laughed while sucking a cock.

+Because harming me has always made you happy.

 I'll be smiling when I've had the last laugh at your expense.
 Bitch."

 ---